 - Python: `print` statement, `urllib2`, `from __future__`, type comments

-The agent now has a hard list to check against, not vibes.
+The agent now has a concrete list to check against instead of guessing.

 rules: {